LLe27/Weather-App/README.md

 Short and Sweet weather application built using the Angular4 and Ionic Framework.
 There may be some issues!
 But I am still a noobie.
 Below there are some snapshots of the app on Android and IOS.

 # WhoAmIApp
 Small application built using the same technologies as the weather application.
-Built to learn about AngularFire2 and Firebase functionality.
+Built to learn and become familiar AngularFire2 and Firebase functionality.
 Still a work in progress.

 ## Android Snapshots
 ### Homepage